imatge-upc/saliency-2016-cvpr/README.md

 You may also want to refer to our publication with the more human-friendly Chicago style:

-*Junting Pan, Kevin McGuinness, Elisa Sayrol, Noel O'Connor, and Xavier Giro-i-Nieto.
+*Junting Pan, Kevin McGuinness, Elisa Sayrol, Noel E. O'Connor, and Xavier Giro-i-Nieto.
 "Shallow and Deep Convolutional Networks for Saliency Prediction."
 In Proceedings of the IEEE International Conference on Computer Vision (CVPR).
 2016.*

 ## Models